Our Data Quality Management for Market Research

 What regulations are in place regarding the storage and destruction of data after completion of a project?

-The destruction of data is conducted and in compliance with the provisions of regulation 679/2016.
+The destruction of data is conducted and in compliance with the provisions of ISO 9001:2015.

 Which measures are introduced to ensure physical data protection?

 In accordance with Art.
 32 GDPR and Art.
-25 GDPR (§ 64 – § 71 of the Federal Data Protection Act, if applicable), and in compliance with the provisions of regulation 679/2016, our servers are located in locked cellar rooms and are secured by a burglary and fire alarm system.
+25 GDPR (§ 64 – § 71 of the Federal Data Protection Act, if applicable), and in compliance with the provisions of ISO 9001:2015, our servers are located in locked cellar rooms and are secured by a burglary and fire alarm system.

 Which measures have been set in place for the transmission of data?